IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Raven thinks there's something sus abt the kites - sidequest?
 Danger in the Reservoirs
 - gyrfalcon was investigating this - had questions around reduced security at cistern entrances, their soldiers were called back without their order
-- kill/take out all the clerics responsible for purification - to what end?
+- Owl uses guardians to kill/take out all the clerics responsible for purification
 	- disable the cisterns so they need to import water from Kevara or import felichian priests from Kevara
+- Systematically taking out each reservoir to find Nexida
 - cisterns are connected to Piranes' old workshop
 The Artificer's workshop
 - Owl/Gilead believes that Tensorat's treasure (Nexida) is hidden here - but really he teleported it all away 90 years ago (using Coriolis wish)